pypy/pypy/pypy/doc/translation.rst

 which are the basic data structures of the translation process.

-All these types are defined in `pypy.objspace.flow.model`_ (which is a rather important module in the PyPy source base, to reinforce the point).
+All these types are defined in `pypy/objspace/flow/model/`_ (which is a rather important module in the PyPy source base, to reinforce the point).

 The flow graph of a function is represented by the class ``FunctionGraph``.